Ratzifutzi/game-portfolio/README.md

 # Game Portfolio for SAE
 ### Intro
 This Repo contains some of the projects I started back in 2017.
 Most of these projects were created on the digital platform [ROBLOX](https://create.roblox.com/).
 Many of the projects don't reflect the way how I code anymore, due to their old age. **Please check out the README contained in every project for more information.** The assets folder is not important, it only contains some images used in the README files. **I will not show the codebase for most projects before 2020**, due to limited file size on GitHub. **If there is an IMPORTANT.md file, please read all of them.
-They may look the same but can be different.**
+They may look the same but can be different.** Over my journey, I have contributed to **over 2M plays** at 3 different studios, with a combined amount of **followers over 55K.**

 ### Projects